maana-io/q-cli/README.md

 Sign into the Maana CLI so you can authenticate against the Maana API.

-Authenticated CLI sessions (access token lifespans) do not automatically refresh--they must be refreshed manually with 'mrefreshauth'.
+Authenticated CLI sessions (access token lifespans) do not automatically refresh--they must be refreshed manually with 'mrefreshauth' and exported again with 'menv'.

 Note: Auth provider must be configured to issue CLI access tokens with a sufficiently long lifespan to perform long running tasks.
 Default recommendation is 10 hours.